History of the Jews in New York City: 1881–1945

 Eastern Ashkenazi Jews and their culture flourished at this time.
-There was influx emigration from countries such as Lithuania, Poland, and Russia.
+There was influx emigration primarily from Russia and Austria-Hungary.
 Their congregations and businesses – namely shops selling Old World goods – firmly maintained their identity, language, and customs.

 New York was the publishing city of the Yiddish newspaper, Forverts, first published in 1897.
 Several other Jewish newspapers followed and were being produced in common Jewish languages, such as Ladino, Yiddish, and Hebrew.

 These immigrants tended to be young and relatively irreligious, and were generally skilled – especially in the clothing industry, which would soon dominate New York's economy.
 By the end of the nineteenth century, Jews "dominated related fields such as the fur trade."

 The German Jews, who were often wealthy by this time, did not much appreciate the eastern Ashkenazi arrivals, and moved to uptown Manhattan en masse, away from the Lower East Side where most of the immigrants settled.
 Still, many of these Eastern European immigrants worked in factories owned by 'uptown' German Jews.